protein family classification with nlp

 PrimarySecondaryTertiaryQuaternary

-A protein family is a group of evolutionarily related proteins that typically have similar three-dimensional structure (tertiary structure), function, and significant sequence similarity. [๐Ÿ”—]
+a protein family is a set of evolutionarily related proteins that usually share a similar 3D shape and function.

 import itertools